hugohadfield/kalmangrad/README.md

   - `n (int)`: Maximum order of derivative to estimate (default is `1`).
   - `delta_t (float, optional)`: Time step for the Kalman filter.
 If `None`, it is automatically determined.
   - `obs_noise_std (float)`: Standard deviation of the observation noise.
+  - `online (bool)`: Flag to run the Kalman filter in an online fashion.
+  - `final_cov (float)`: Final covariance on the diagonal of the process noise matrix.

 - **Returns**:
   - `smoother_states (List[Gaussian])`: List of Gaussian states containing mean and covariance estimates for each time step.